satrianivzla/startbootstrap/README.md

 - DataTables
 - jQuery

-# Upadted code for PHP
+# Updated code for PHP
 Here you will find the version that I usually made for a PHP project, I hope that you will learn something new fron this kind of works

 # Last Update